-It is the notion that the sector is not controlled by the state or by business that leads to the description of the sector in the United States as the "independent sector."
-Although organizations in this sector may indeed be free of direct control, the difficulty with this terminology is that in financial terms such organizations can often be far from independent, drawing financial support from a plethora of government departments, private businesses, or both.
-This has particularly been an issue in the past thirty years as government has sought to withdraw progressively from many facets of social life, leaving the third sector to shoulder the burden (albeit with support from often large government grants).
-In the United States the sector is of particular significance-as Tempel and Mortimer (2001, p. vii) note: "Philanthropy and the nonprofit sector occupy a position in the American institutional landscape unlike that in any other developed country.
-Undertaking functions typically assigned to government in other countries and also accorded unparalleled tax advantages for so doing, these American institutions are thought to be central to furthering democracy and the search for social justice."
-The fact that the sector occupies this third space means that the activities it undertakes can be quite unique.
-Third sector, or "nonprofit," organizations often deal with local issues, with politically unpopular issues, or with facets of life that attract little interest from politicians, all too often because few votes hang on the issue.
-Nevertheless, these can be critical issues for a society to address, and the need is nonetheless pressing simply because the state or private sector enterprise fails to take an interest.
+It is the notion that the sector is not controlled by the State or by business that leads to the description of the sector in the United States as the "independent sector."
+Although organizations in this sector may indeed be free of direct control, the difficulty with this terminology is that in financial terms they can often be far from independent, drawing financial support from a plethora of government departments and/or private businesses.
+This has been a particular issue in the past 30 years as government has sought to withdraw progressively from many facets of social life, leaving the third sector to shoulder the burden (albeit with support from often-large government grants).
+In the United States the sector is of particular significance; Tempel and Mortimer (2001, p. vii) note:

+Philanthropy and the nonprofit sector occupy a position in the American institutional landscape unlike that in any other developed country.
+Undertaking functions typically assigned to government in other countries and also accorded unparalleled tax advantages for so doing, these American institutions are thought to be central to furthering democracy and the search for social justice.

+The fact that the sector occupies this third space means that the activities it undertakes can be unique.
+Third-sector or "nonprofit" organizations often deal with local issues, politically unpopular issues, or with facets of life that attract little interest from politicians, all too often because few votes hang on the issue.
+Nevertheless, it can be critical for a society to address these issues, and the need is nonetheless pressing simply because the state or private sector enterprise fails to take an interest.

-Nonprofit organizations meet these collective demands by collecting financial resources from the government sector and the business sector, and through philanthropy by individuals, corporations, and foundations.
-Government support comes in the form of contracts, grants, tax benefits, and other public policies that favor the nonprofit sector (Sargeant, Shang, and Shabbir, 2009).
-Corporate support comes in the form of corporate giving and gifts from corporate foundations.
-Individual philanthropy takes the form of individual giving, bequest giving, and giving by individual trusts, endowments, and foundations.
+Nonprofit organizations meet these collective demands by acquiring financial resources from the governmental sector, the business sector, and philanthropy from individuals, corporations, and foundations.
+Government support comes in the form of contracts, grants, tax benefits, and other public policies that favor the nonprofit sector (Sargeant, Shang, & Shabbir, 2009).
+Corporate support comes in the forms of giving and gifts from corporate foundations.
+Individual philanthropy takes the forms of individual giving, bequest giving, and giving by individual trusts, endowments, and foundations.

-A nonprofit organization may be constituted as either a trust or a nonprofit corporation under U.S. federal law.
-In the case of the latter, whereas for-profit corporations exist to earn and distribute after-tax business earnings to shareholders, the nonprofit corporation exists solely to provide programs and services that are of benefit to the public.
+A nonprofit organization may be constituted as either a trust or a nonprofit corporation under US federal law.
+In the case of the latter, for-profit corporations exist to earn and distribute after-tax business earnings to shareholders, and the nonprofit corporation exists solely to provide programs and services that are of benefit to the public.
 Often these programs and services are not otherwise provided by local, state, or federal entities.
 The term nonprofit is slightly misleading in that these organizations can and do earn a profit (or more accurately, an operating surplus).
 The key difference in the case of a nonprofit is that such earnings must be retained by the organization to invest in the future provision of programs and services.
 The monies are not dispersed to shareholders.

-In this book, although we recognize that a plethora of other terms might be applied, we employ the term nonprofit throughout.
-Readers should be aware that this term has been rightly critiqued for its unfortunate predilection to define the sector by what it is not rather than by what it is (Young, 1983), but it remains the term most commonly used in the United States and for that reason we employ it here.
+In this text, although we recognize that a plethora of other terms might be applied, we will employ the term nonprofit throughout.
+Readers should be aware that it has been rightly critiqued for its unfortunate predilection to define the sector by what it is not rather than by what it is (Young, 1983), but it remains the term in most common usage in the United States, and for that reason we employ it here.